-The Rise and Fall of The Big 5 The Big 4’s (KPMG, Ernst & Young, Deloitte and PwC) traditional accountancy services have become increasingly commoditised and less profitable.
-They've experienced slower growth and face greater legal risks.
-In order to respond to this market shift, the Big 4 have been fighting a battle over the last 30 years to become major players in the legal industry in an attempt diversify their businesses.
+The Big 4’s (KPMG, Ernst & Young, Deloitte and PwC) traditional accounting services have become increasingly commoditised and less profitable.
+They\’ve experienced slower growth and face greater legal risks.
+In order to respond to this market shift the Big 4 have been fighting a constant battle over the last 30 years to become major players in the legal industry to diversify their business.

-In the aftermath of this there was a surge of intense regulation and many assumed their legal ambitions were dead in the water, as the lid had been blown on the potential for systematic conflicts of interest arising from a business with huge legal and auditory divisions.
-However, it seems this was only the first clash in what will prove to be an ongoing campaign to revolutionise the legal industry.
+In the aftermath of this there was a surge of intense regulation and many assumed their legal ambitions were dead in the water, as the lid had been blown on the potential for conflict of interest systemically arising from a business with huge legal and auditory divisions.
+However, it seems this was only the first clash in what will prove to be an on-going campaign to revolutionise the legal industry.

 Headcount of the Big 4 and the largest global law firms in 2018